Wild camping kayak trip in Dorset

 What to pack: There is an excessive packing list on the company’s website, which talks about everything you need to take with you in detail, including some eco-friendly travel products.

-The company will provide you with kayaks, bouncy aid and paddles, but you will need to take your own wild camping equipment and food with you.
+The company will provide you with kayaks, bouncy aid and paddles, but you will need to take your own wild camping equipment and expedition food with you.
+This was a guided tour, however if you go and paddle on the sea on your own, I highly suggest carrying a personal locator beacon for emergencies.

 Price: The trip costs £149.99 per person.
 When you consider that this is a 2 day trip with a professional guide, you will find it very reasonable.
 For your safety, I wouldn’t recommend doing this trip without a professional guide unless you have the necessary kayaking experience.
 Especially on the sea, there is a lot that you need to be aware of including tides, wind, waves and more.